 At Taylor's, Your health and well-being is our highest priority.

-ENTRY RESTRICTIONS FOR STUDENTS FROM SELECTED COUNTRIES FROM 7 SEPTEMBER 2020
+7 SEPTEMBER: ENTRY RESTRICTIONS FOR STUDENTS FROM SELECTED COUNTRIES

 The latest announcement made by Senior Minister (Security Cluster) states that all students from countries recording more than 150,000 cases of Covid-19, namely India, Indonesia, Philippines, United States, Brazil, France, United Kingdom, Spain, Italy, Saudi Arabia, Russia and Bangladesh, will not be allowed to enter Malaysia effective 7 September.